liangzifei/MRH-Net/README.md

 Optional:
 1. ANTs
 ```
+And JHU_P60 atlas work as an Intermediary to assistent registration.
+JHU_P60 atlas is uploaded online: https://osf.io/rnsjv/

 ### step1.
 In training data preparison(MRH_trainingG.m)
 - In training data preparison(MRH_trainingG.m), please replace the training analyze images by your own dMRI data.
 ```